 Waka is the Māori word for canoe.
 The ancestors of Māori were among the greatest of canoe builders, navigators and mariners.
 Over the course of several thousand years, long before they came to New Zealand, Māori ancestors swept out of South-East Asia and Oceania into Micronesia, Melanesia and Polynesia.

 The earliest crossings were probably made on rafts and dugout canoes.
-Travel would have been limited to neighbouring islands that were within clear sight of each other.
+Travel was limited to neighbouring islands that were within clear sight of one another.
 Rafts could carry several people and heavy loads, but were slow.
 Dugout canoes were faster, but could carry only a few people.
-Both would have been unsafe for longer crossings – high seas easily washed people off rafts, and dugouts were prone to capsize.
+Both were unsuited to longer crossings – high seas washed people off rafts, and dugouts were prone to capsizing.

 Over time, an outrigger (a secondary hull fixed parallel to the canoe) was added to increase stability.
 Decks gave stability between the hull and the outrigger.
 Sails were also added for greater speed, and steering paddles controlled direction.

 Ndrua had two hulls, one slightly longer than the other.
-The longer main hull could bear the weight of heavy loads; the shorter hull allowed manoeuvrability, functioning in much the same way as an outrigger.
+The longer main hull could carry heavy loads; the shorter hull allowed manoeuvrability, functioning in much the same way as an outrigger.

 The Tongan adaptation of ndrua was called kalia, and the Samoan equivalent was ‘alia.
-They were best suited for ferrying large numbers of people on trips between nearby islands.
+These vessels were best suited to ferrying large numbers of people between nearby islands.

-For long distances, double-hulled canoes were generally shorter (about 20 metres).
-Such vessels were capable of travelling from 150 to 250 km a day.
+Double-hulled canoes used over long distances were generally shorter (about 20 metres).
+Such vessels were capable of travelling between 150 and 250 km a day.
 Tongans used the tongiaki and Samoans the va‘a-tele, and an outrigger called an amatasi.
 Tahitians used the pahi and tipairua: on one occasion Cook saw six of these canoes, each 23 metres in length.
 The Rarotongan double-hull was called vaka-katea.
-Hawaiian double-hulls were wa‘a-kaulua, usually about 20 metres long; although one, probably used for inter-island sailing, measured 33 metres and reputedly carried over 100 people.
+Hawaiian double-hulls were wa‘a-kaulua, usually about 20 metres long; one, probably used for inter-island sailing, measured 33 metres and reputedly carried over 100 people.

 Several types of sail were used on traditional craft.
 Forming a V-shape, sails caught more wind on masts which, made from natural materials, were much shorter than those of modern yachts.

 Steering paddles were long, some over 6 metres.
-Length served two purposes: one was to steer the canoe; the other was to prevent the vessel being pushed sideways by the wind and sea swell.
+Length served two purposes: steering the canoe, and preventing the vessel being pushed sideways by the wind and sea swell.
 When plunged deep into the water, paddles had much the same function as the keel on a modern yacht.

-The most manageable long-distance canoes were about 20 metres long, with an ideal crew size of five to 15.
+The most manageable long-distance canoes were about 20 metres long, with a crew of between five and 15.
 Food carried on board might include bananas, taro, kūmara (sweet potato), chickens, pigs, fish, breadfruit, yams and gourds.
 Coconuts served as both food and drink.
 Water was stored in gourds, and voyagers also caught rainwater in the sails.
-West Polynesian traditions even speak of thirsty voyagers draining the blood of large fish into coconut shells.
+West Polynesian traditions speak of thirsty voyagers draining the blood of large fish into coconut shells.
 This may have been especially tasty.

 Voyage routes were preserved in memory or recorded in song.
-They were mapped using notable features of the landscape such as mountains, outcrops of rock or prominent trees, lined up with known star paths.
+They were mapped using notable landscape features such as mountains, outcrops of rock and prominent trees, lined up with known star paths.
 The term for this method of navigation is back-sighting.
 Navigators would set sail at dusk, lining up their canoe with prominent landmarks behind them, and follow the relevant star path as the sun set.

 Navigators steered their canoes toward a star on the horizon.
 When that star rose too high in the sky or set beneath the horizon, another would be chosen, and so on through the night.
 Seven to 12 stars were sufficient for one night's navigation, and the moon and bright planets such as Kōpō (Venus) and Pareārau (Jupiter) were also useful.
 At daybreak, navigators noted the position of the canoe in relation to the rising sun.
 As the sun got higher in the sky, they looked to where it would set in the evening.

 When skies were too overcast for navigators to use the sun, the moon, planets or stars, their course could be gauged according to ocean swells.
-In the Pacific, prevailing north and south-easterly trade winds pushed up swells that remained constant for long periods.
+In the Pacific, prevailing north- and south-easterly trade winds pushed up swells that remained constant for long periods.
 Navigators kept their canoes at the same angle to these swells.
 Sudden changes in canoe motion indicated that it had changed course.
 To avoid veering off course, a rope was trailed behind the canoe – if a wave suddenly jarred the vessel, the rope remained true to the original line of travel.
-Some navigators also lined up their canoe with wind direction, using pennants tied to both mast and rigging as a guide.
+Some navigators also lined up their canoe with wind direction, using pennants tied to the mast and rigging as guides.

-Pathways of migratory birds may have helped in the search for and discovery of new lands.
+The pathways of migratory birds may have helped in the discovery of new lands.
 There were certainly people who were familiar with patterns of bird migration.
-For example, the time and direction of the West Polynesian pigeon’s annual migration was known and followed by navigators between Tonga and Samoa.
-Ancestors of the Māori may have speculated that a place such as New Zealand existed, as every spring the long-tailed cuckoo and shining cuckoo still fly south from the islands of Melanesia and Polynesia and return in autumn.
+For example, the direction of the West Polynesian pigeon’s annual migration was followed by navigators between Tonga and Samoa.
+Ancestors of the Māori may have speculated that there was land in the south-west Pacific, as the long-tailed cuckoo and shining cuckoo fly south from the islands of Polynesia and Melanesia respectively every spring and return in autumn.